inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/algorithmic-impact-assessments-a-practical-framework-for-public-agency-accountability-pdf-article.md

 link: "https://ainowinstitute.org/aiareport2018.pdf"
 keywords: []
 learnTags: ["ethics","fairness","disability","framework","bias","methods","government","business"]
-summary: |-
-  The Algorithmic Impact Assessment (AIA) framework proposed in this report is designed to support affected communities and stakeholders as they seek to assess the claims made about these systems, and to determine where — or if — their use is acceptable.
+summary: "The Algorithmic Impact Assessment (AIA) framework proposed in this report is designed to support affected communities and stakeholders as they seek to assess the claims made about these systems, and to determine where — or if — their use is acceptable.  "
 ---